damoonrashidi/damoonrashidi-me/posts/waluigi-represents-all-of-us.md

 Adding these three costs together you end up with a number that (hopefully) is smaller than the value of the feature produced.
-So when picking our Next Thing To Do <sup>TM</sup> it's easy to only look at the development cost since it's more tangible, and you already spend time trying to guess it.
+So when picking our Next Thing To Do <sup>TM</sup> it's easy to only look at the development cost since it's more tangible, and you most likely already have processes in place to estimate these.

 ## Enter, Waluigi